Joey Gallo Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The 10.2 strikeouts per nine innings compiled by the White Sox pitching staff ranks first in MLB.
+- The pitching staff for the White Sox has a collective 10.2 K/9, the first-best in MLB.

-- The White Sox's 5.80 team ERA ranks 29th among all MLB pitching staffs.
+- The White Sox have the 29th-ranked team ERA among all MLB pitching staffs (5.74).

-- White Sox pitchers combine to allow the second-most home runs in baseball (49 total, 1.6 per game).
+- The White Sox surrender the second-most home runs in baseball (50 total, 1.6 per game).

-- Cease makes the start for the White Sox, his seventh of the season.
-He is 2-1 with a 4.15 ERA and 37 strikeouts in 30 1/3 innings pitched.
+- Giolito (1-2) gets the starting nod for the White Sox in his seventh start of the season.
+He has a 4.15 ERA in 34 2/3 innings pitched, with 34 strikeouts.

-- The right-hander's last time out came on Thursday against the Tampa Bay Rays, when he threw four innings, surrendering six earned runs while giving up nine hits.
+- In his most recent time out on Friday, the righty went 6 2/3 innings against the Tampa Bay Rays, allowing two earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.